 “As a solid mass of rock is not stirred by the wind,

-Touched by happiness and then by suffering, the sage shows no sign of being elated or depressed.”-The Buddha (Dhammapada)
+Touched by happiness and then by suffering, the sage shows no sign of being elated or depressed.”

 What The Buddha says is beautiful.
 It conjures this image of the unmovable sage, convicted and unworried by the world.
 But I fear The Buddha is missing something.

 That rock may not “stir,” but it does change as the wind and rain wear it down.
 The deep lake may appear to be clear and undisturbed, but beneath the surface it is teeming with activity and even conflict.
-And virtuous people may let things go, choosing instead to embrace the calm of equanimity, but their minds will still change and morph over time merely because they are wholly human.
+And virtuous people may let things go, choosing instead to embrace the calm (which is the essence of equanimity), but their minds will still change and morph over time merely because they are wholly human.

-The principle of equanimity is all about balance, resilience, and equilibrium.
-But it doesn’t mean that we must accept a life of passivity, in which we exist without emotion, without vibrancy, without humanness!
+The principle of equanimity is all about finding calm amid the chaos through balance, resilience, and equilibrium.
+But it doesn’t mean that we must accept a life of passivity, in which we exist without emotion, without vibrancy, and without humanness!

-Think about the last time you held a baby in your arms, and they started crying.
-Maybe this is a little close to home for some of you who are new moms!
-Hopefully, you remained calm and composed, choosing to be unmoved by the wailing.
-But does this mean that you were not taken by some emotion, that you were relegated to checking your humanity and maternity at the door?
+For instance, think about the last time you held a crying baby.
+Hopefully, you remained calm and composed, choosing to be unmoved by their wailing.
+But does this mean that you were not taken by some emotion, that you were relegated to checking your humanity and at the door?
 Of course not.

 But why am I bringing up what may seem to be a purely semantic debate?

-The holidays are rich in beauty, joy, and generosity.
-But they are also filled with stimulants, poking siblings, children or relatives, and societal expectations that can challenge our ability to find the quiet that allows us to truly and deeply enjoy those riches of the season.
+Our lives are rich in beauty, joy, and generosity.
+But they are also filled with stimulants, poking relatives, burdens, trauma, death, and societal expectations that challenge our ability to find the quiet that allows us to truly and deeply enjoy those riches of life.

-But what it really comes down to is being gentle with ourselves and cultivating that child-like wonder that so naturally comes with the Holiday season.
-If we can do that, we can avoid getting caught up in the chaos of all things red, green, blue, and silver, and instead become fully invested in practice of questioning our relationship with our mind, as we allow ourselves to revel in the true beauty of the season.
+But what it really comes down to is being gentle with ourselves and cultivating our child-like wonder in everything we do.
+If we can do that, we can avoid getting caught up in the chaos of all things shiny and, instead, become fully invested in the practice of questioning our relationship with our mind, as we allow ourselves to revel in the true beauty of life.